-A halting computation is a composition of Turing machine configurations $C_1, C_2, \ldots, C_t$ such that $C{i+1}$ is the configuration of the Turing machine that follows from executing one step of the Turing machine when it is in configuration $C_i$ and $C_t$ is in a halting state.
+We observe that since Q and Γ are finite, every TM can be represented by a finite length string and therefore we can enumerate $\mathcal{M}1, 2 \ldots$, the infinite but countable set of a Turing machines.
+Is that clear?
+A halting computation is a composition of Turing machine configurations C_1, C_2, \ldots, C_t such that C_1 is the initial configuration, C{i+1} is the configuration that follows from executing one step of the Turing machine when it is in configuration C_i and C_t is in a halting state.

-In the transformation we described, we used the fact that a Turing machine can simulate the computation of another Turing machine.
+In the transformation reducing \mathcal{L}3 to \mathcal{L}2 , we used the fact that a Turing machine can simulate the computation of another Turing machine.
 This is what Turing called a universal Turing machine (UTM).
 In modern terms, a UTM is an interpreter.

-A universal Turing machine (UTM) $\mathcal{U}$ is a T.M. such that
+A universal Turing machine (UTM) $\mathcal U$ is a T.M. such that